KennthShang/PhaVIP/training/README.md

 * If you want to retrain the multi-class classification, then the label should be the name of the function.

+### Usage

+      --trainin
+                            name of the training set
+      --valin
+                            name of the validation set
+      --task
+                            Task: binary or multi (default binary)
+      --out OUTPUT_PTH
+                            The output folder to store parameters. (default model/)

 ### Example commands for retraining PhaVP
 **Note:** You can only run the retrain program under this folder.
 Thus, place your data under this folder first and then run the program.